Family firm’s director admits guilt over agency worker’s factory scalping

 It failed to ensure workers "were not exposed to risks to their health and safety while working on or in proximity to the Weinig 2020 production line".

 Judge Robert Trevor-Jones said that Carney and Cheshire Mouldings and Woodturnings would be sentenced on 2 July and granted the director bail.

-The Health and Safety Executive (HSE) served Cheshire Mouldings and Woodturnings with an improvement notice
+The Health and Safety Executive (HSE) served Cheshire Mouldings and Woodturnings with an

 On 20 November 2017, the HSE successfully prosecuted the company for another life-changing injury at the same factory.